 In small classes, with close guidance from teachers and advisors, students develop self-confidence, practice using multiple perspectives, work cooperatively and find joy in their own learning.

 Starting in sixth grade, the daily schedule moves from a homeroom-based structure to one that is organized by academic disciplines, allowing students to grow age-appropriately in independence and responsibility.
 In sixth, seventh and eighth grades, students meet daily in small advisory groups, led by a faculty member who serves as a touchstone and mentor.

 Gordon’s Middle School offers a challenging academic curriculum tailored to the needs of young adolescents.
-Students study humanities, math, science, modern language, health, art, music and physical education, in a dynamic, intensive and developmentally appropriate program.
+Students study humanities, math, science, Spanish, health, art, music and physical education, in a dynamic, intensive and developmentally appropriate program.

-In their classes, students are challenged to read, write, speak, and think both logically and critically and to gain increasing responsibility for their success in the classroom.
+Students are challenged to think critically and creatively.
+They are inspired to collaborate effectively and communicate confidently through writing and speaking as they gain increased responsibility for their success in the classroom.
 Class discussions, organizational skills and independent research are central to the curriculum.
-Technology, math and science are critical of components of each day.
+Math, science, and technology are critical components of each day.

-Gordon graduates are known for being academically strong, well-rounded citizens and critical thinkers who are able to engage cross-culturally and productively in their communities and the world.
+Gordon graduates are driven by their own curiosity and capable of directing, and assessing, their own learning.
+They are well-rounded citizens and critical thinkers who are able to engage cross-culturally and productively.
+Gordon graduates are passionate about using their skills to make a positive impact on their communities and the world.